ZhuoyuShiii/CSCI662_STEQE/README.md

 # data:
-the input data for T5 is under 'data/for_t5'
+The input data for T5 is under 'data/for_t5'

 # experiments (original & ablations):